tvbeat/public/docs/weighted.md

 + Regions

 ## Compare (Segmentation)
-The Compare feature enables the user to define by which filter they want to compare/display the data in the chart.
+The Compare feature enables the user to define by which filter they want to compare/display the data in the chart and table.
 If for example the user chose they want to compare their data by Device, they will get the results broken down by all available devices.